 Electric kettles have improved since our last testing, as our new lineup boasted key features that weren’t standard in previous years.
 The kettles themselves are cordless, so you can lift them away from the heating element to pour, and 360-degree compatibility with their bases means that they don’t need to be oriented in a certain direction.
 Each kettle also automatically shuts off when the water boils and has a safeguard that prevents it from turning on when the kettle is empty.

 Boiling speed and capacity were critical factors.
-When we timed how long each kettle took to boil 1 quart of room-temperature water, averages ranged from 4 1/2 to 6 1/2 minutes.
+When we timed how long each kettle took to boil 1 quart of room-temperature water, averages ranged from about 4 1/2 to about 5 1/2 minutes.
 (This takes roughly 9 minutes in a covered saucepan at high heat.)
 We were pleased to discover that the fastest kettle was also one of the largest.
 It holds 60 ounces—more than double the capacity of the smallest kettle in our lineup.
 Although you won’t need that much for a cup of tea, it’s ideal for reconstituting a large amount of stock base or preparing a water bath for delicate cheesecakes or custards.